-On this tour we show you the old town of Amsterdam from an architect’s perspective, informing you about historical urban design and the architecture of canal houses, but also about recent developments and real estate prices.
-Current topics like density and overtourism are also addressed.
+On this tour we show you the old town of Amsterdam from an architect’s perspective, informing you about historical urban design, the architecture of canal houses and water management strategies.
+But you’ll also find out about recent developments on the Amsterdam housing market, real estate prices, municipal rental regulations and measures taken against over-tourism.

 Explanations about the origin of the city, historical background, layout of the first canals

 Explanations about urban planning, creation of the canal ring, architecture of the canal houses.

 Current topics: Transformation, renovation and real estate prices